https://commons.wikimedia.org/wiki/User:AveryTheComrade

 Overall, the U.S. Congress plays a crucial role in shaping national policy, enacting laws, and providing a forum for debate on important issues.
 Of the 3 branches of Government, this is the Legislative Branch.
 The Legislative branch is where laws originate before the go to the President to be sign (or not) and enacted as law.

-1. Congress is made up of two houses:
+• Congress is made up of two houses:

 • Senate:

-• Consists of 100 members, with each state having two Senators regardless of its population.
+• Consists of 100 members, with each state having two Senators regardless of its population,

-• Senators serve six-year, staggard terms.
+• serve six-year, staggered terms; and

 • House of Representatives:

-• Consists of 435 members, with the number from each state based on its population.
-(Based on the census!)
+• Consists of 435 members, with the number from each state based on its population, (based on the census!)

-• Representatives serve two-year terms.
+• serve two-year terms,

-• The House has the exclusive power to initiate budget bills and has the authority to impeach federal officials.
+• has the exclusive power to initiate budget bills; and

-2. Legislative Process:
+• Legislative Process:

 • Introduction of Bills: Members of Congress can introduce bills (proposed laws).
 These bills can be introduced in either chamber.